jtfmumm/modal-flow-js/README.md

 ## Modal Build Parameters

-Options that can be passed into Modal.buildWith().
+Options that can be passed into Modal.buildWith():

      initialize: An optional function for setting up local modal data and event listeners other than submit (e.g. for clicking cancel).